wazo-platform/wazo-doc/source/upgrade/upgrade_notes.rst

   * If you were using the xivo-agentd-client in your python code you should use the wazo-agentd-client which has the same interface at the moment.

+Consult the `19.10 Roadmap <https://wazo-dev.atlassian.net/secure/ReleaseNote.jspa?projectId=10011&version=10026>`_ for more information

 19.09
 =====